ABOUT JORDAN KUSPA

 Kuspa is the Founding Director of the Del Mar International Composers Symposium, which presents a week-long new music festival to encourage the sharing of new musical ideas between composers, performers, and the community in Del Mar, California.
 Kuspa's commitment to building community through musical expression is a longstanding feature of his creative work.
 At age 16, Kuspa founded the Houston Young Musicians, a group that sought to broaden interest in classical music among new listeners as well as promote the works of American and other contemporary composers.
 He was also co-founder and Artistic Director of the Sonus Chamber Music Society, an organization that presented an interactive concert series in the Houston museum district.
-He continued his community engagement work in schools across Connecticut as an artist teacher in the Yale Music in Schools program, leading projects that included interdisciplinary collaborations with students in writing, drama, filmmaking, and visual arts.
+Kuspa continued his community engagement work in schools across Connecticut as an artist teacher in the Yale Music in Schools program, leading projects that included interdisciplinary collaborations with students in writing, drama, filmmaking, and visual arts.
 He currently is a Teaching Artist for the San Diego Youth Symphony's Community Opus program in Chula Vista.

 Kuspa earned his Doctor of Musical Arts from the Yale School of Music and also studied at Rice University’s Shepherd School of Music.
 From 2012-2017 he served on the faculty of Richland College in Dallas, where he taught composition, music theory, and cello, and directed the Richland String Orchestra.
 Kuspa is currently Executive and Development Associate for Choral Arts Initiative, and he has also served as Composer-in-Residence with the Dallas Neo-Classical Ballet.